MicrosoftDocs/Devices-docs/surface/nfc-support-surface-go.md

 **Can I access and use NFC from the front of the device?**

 - Yes, but only if the card has an independent power source like AuthenTrend.
-Passive cards can only be read from the back of the device -- at very close proximity of approximately 10 mm.
+Passive cards can only be read from the back of the device--at close proximity of approximately 10 mm.

 **How can I troubleshoot multiple failed read attempts?**

 - Recall the location of the effective read area on the device.
 - Remove any other NFC tags or NFC-enabled cards in the vicinity.
-Limited NFC support is available for ISO/IEC 14443-A tag types 1 and 2 with antenna diameters between 15mm to 17mm.
+Limited NFC support is available for ISO/IEC 14443-A tag types 1 and 2 with antenna diameters between 15 mm to 17 mm.
-- We recommend using the Mifare Classic 1K card type.
+- We recommend using the Mifare Classic 1 K card type.
 - Try keeping your badge in a nylon sleeve rather than a hard plastic case.

 ## Learn more